ahgraber/homelab-gitops-k3s/docs/2 - install k3s with k3sup.md

 After completion, k3sup will drop a `kubeconfig` in your present working directory for use with interacting with your cluster with `kubectl`.

 1. Ensure you are able to SSH into you nodes with using your private ssh key.
 This is how k3sup is able to connect to your remote node.
+_In OPNsense, set Unbound DNS overrides to IP address and node name of terraform'd nodes_

 2. Install the master node